Rachelle and Ronald Kaiserman Chair

-Mr. Williams served as adjunct professor of flute at Xavier University of Louisiana in New Orleans, and has been a clinician at the Interlochen Arts Academy, Loyola University of New Orleans, and Louisiana State University.
+Mr. Williams currently serves on the faculty of Temple University’s Boyer College of Music.
+He has served as adjunct instructor of flute at Xavier University of Louisiana in New Orleans and has been a clinician at the Interlochen Arts Academy, Loyola University of New Orleans, and Louisiana State University.
 In addition to teaching he has regularly participated in youth concerts and outreach programs for the Louisiana Philharmonic, the Hyogo Performing Arts Center, the New York Pops, Music at Angel Fire, and the Curtis Institute of Music.

 A proud Colorado native, Mr. Williams began studying the Suzuki flute method in Steamboat Springs.
 After just one year of study, he traveled to Nagano, Japan, to perform with thousands of Suzuki students in a multicultural celebration during the 1998 Olympics.
 He attended the Interlochen Arts Academy High School, studying with Nancy Stagnitta, and graduated with a distinguished award for excellence in flute performance.
 At the Oberlin College and Conservatory of Music, he studied with Michel Debost while pursuing a double degree in flute performance and environmental studies.
 Mr. Williams received his performance degree at the Curtis Institute of Music under the tutelage of Philadelphia Orchestra Principal Flute Jeffrey Khaner.
 Find out more at www.patrickwilliamsflute.com.